Imperative Git commit messages in the active tense or mood

 An imperative tense example

-Given that preamble, just ask yourself which of the following three Git commit messages is written in the imperative mood:
+Ask yourself: which of the following three Git commit messages is written in the imperative mood?
+If applied this Git commit message will…

 active tense git commit messages